Heenan Family: 1991–1993

 Mr. Perfect faced Big Boss Man at WrestleMania VII in Los Angeles, where a disqualification loss after Bossman was attacked by Heenan Family members Haku and The Barbarian meant that he retained his title; during the match, Perfect had been hit in the head with the Intercontinental Championship title belt by former Heenan member André the Giant, though he managed to kick-out of a pin attempt.
 Despite this, the following month Heenan became one of several managers to attempt to sign Andre the Giant to their respective stables.
 Andre refused and forced Heenan to march in a tub of grapes on Prime Time Wrestling.

 A month later, the Heenan Family came to a temporary conclusion as Heenan announced on May 28 at a Superstars taping that he was selling the contract of Intercontinental Champion Mr. Perfect to "Coach" John Tolos and retiring to become a "broadcast journalist"; in reality, he retired as a manager due to lingering effects of a broken neck suffered in 1983 and being an announcer offered a less strenuous travel schedule as well as no longer taking bumps.
-However, he would go to associate with Ric Flair when he came to the WWF soon after.
-Heenan was to have been on the road with Flair for six months, but told in his WWE Hall of Fame speech that he went to Vince McMahon after only a month and said he couldn't do it, that Vince had teamed him with Larry Flynt and that he simply couldn't keep up with Flair's party lifestyle, though he would continue to heavily support Flair in his commentating with his catch line being "That's not fair to Flair" when he was getting beat up in the ring.
+However, he would go to associate with Ric Flair when he came to the WWF soon after, and was wildly excited when Flair became WWF Heavyweight Champion at the 1992 Royal Rumble, and was seen celebrating with Flair after the match.
+Heenan's commentary during the Royal Rumble match was highly biased in favor of Flair even by his own standards as a heel announcer.

 Heenan also introduced Lex Luger in January 1993 and was known as his advisor, though he did not appear as his manager at ringside.
+On the July 26, 1993 episode of Monday Night Raw, an excited Heenan left the announce booth to welcome his "good friend" Jim Cornette to the WWF.
+Cornette has later praised Heenan for putting him over, claiming Heenan's endorsement gave him instant heat with the WWF audience.